brewersey/dsp/05a-python.md

 Describe Python's `lambda`.
 What is it, and what is it used for?
 Give at least one example, including an example of using a `lambda` in the `key` argument to `sorted`.

 >> In python a `lambda` is an ananonymous function, which means it is a user function that formally assinged to a variable, but it cannot be referenced beyond the first instance.
 The syntax of lamdba functions follows: `lambda x: x - 2`.
 In this case lambda created an instance of a function f(x) = x - 2.
 Lambda functions are frequenty used in sorting commands to identify which element a list is to be sorted by.
-For example:
+For example if you had a list of tuple pairs ` pairs = [('apple', 'soot'), ('boy', 'sun'), ('cowboy', 'Sam'), ('door', 'Zor')]` and you wanted to sort them using sort `pairs.sort()` the resulting list will be sorted by the first element in the tuple; in this case the sorting will be don in alphabetical order.
+If we wanted to sort by the second element we could use a `lambda` function as a key in the sort function, `pairs.sort(key=lambda pair: pair[1])`.
+The list will now be sorted in alphabetical order (capital letters first!) based on the second element in the tuple.

 ---